 Onikeku told the News Agency of Nigeria (NAN) in Lagos that the nonavailability of theatres in the six zones was affecting the growth of the sector.

-“A theatre is a place or building consisting of a stage and seating in which an audience gathers to watch plays, musical performances and public ceremonies.“In a situation where such an avenue or building is not available to the practitioners and audience it will affect the growth of such sector,” he said.
+“A theatre is a place or building consisting of a stage and seating in which an audience gathers to watch plays, musical performances and public ceremonies.

 He said that theatre art practitioners were found everywhere in the country, but that they could only display their work and movies when they got to the National Theatre, Lagos.